 Welcome to our series about Prompt Engineering!
-In this series will teach you all the ins and outs of prompt engineering.
-When using Large Language Models, like ChatGPT, the better you formulate your instruction, called a prompt, the better their response will be.
+In this series you will teach all the ins and outs of prompt engineering or in plain English: how should you interact with Generative AI.
+When using Generative AI, like ChatGPT, the better you formulate your instruction, called a prompt, the better their response will be.
 The practice of designing good instructions is called prompt engineering.
 In the upcoming series of articles, we will help you to become a prompt engineer.

 High-quality prompts lead to high-quality answers, and vice versa low-quality prompts lead to low-quality answers.